fabiosenracorrea/dynamodb-provider/readme.md

   The name of the DynamoDB table from which the items should be retrieved.

 `keys` (Array<Object>):
   An array of primary keys for the items you want to retrieve.
-Each primary key should contain the partition key and, if applicable, the sort key.
+Each primary key should contain the partition key and, if applicable, the sort key. *It handles more than 100 items for you!* If you pass more than 100 keys (dynamoDB limit, it'll split the requests appropriately)

 `consistentRead` (boolean, Optional):
   If set to `true`, the operation uses strongly consistent reads.
 Otherwise, eventually consistent reads are used.